by Steve Panizza

 I recently finished the design work for a 43-note early 19th-century continuo organ that cost-effectively repurposes available material from the first organ I built into a collaborative instrument for accompaniment, one that will likely benefit an alternative-use art, atrium, performance, or liturgical space.

 Think of the organ in terms of tradition.
 Tradition, though, must evolve to remain relevant.
-So please think of this 43-note work tool in terms of what it can do, not what it cannot do.
+So please think of this 43-note musician's tool in terms of what it can do, not what it cannot do.

 With a continuo design architecture that recycles old organ pipes with new, I evolved tradition to produce a 43-note instrument with a sustainable cost of ownership and the innate ability to invite a diverse set of musicians to participate in its use.